 Brain Injuries and conditions which we treat

-We provide care for people with conditions affecting the brain, including those who have had a traumatic brain injury or have a neurological condition.
+We provide rehabilitation and support for people with neurological conditions, including those who have had a traumatic brain injury or stroke related brain injury.

 We support and care for people with Conditions including:

 - Traumatic Brain Injury

 - Infections of the Brain

 Cognitive Rehabilitative Support